juanuys/juanuys.github.io/_posts/2021-01-28-skills-audit.md

 > 8 👍 I can configure particle systems to create different visual effects (eg fire, snow).

 Every good engine has a particle system!
+This [maths game prototype](https://juanuys.com/mathsgame/) for the previous module's [first game jam]({% post_url 2020-10-27-game-jam %}) shows particles if you answer correctly.

 > 9 👍 I can use appropriate software to create appealing character sprites or models.